2018 Big Cheese Superstars

 Chef Sergio Emilio Monleón and Chef Emily Sarlatte

-Our Bubbles Brunch is hosted by chef-owners Sergio Monleón and Emily Sarlatte of Berkeley's La Marcha Tapas Bar.
+Our Bubbles Brunch is hosted by chef-owner Sergio Monleón of Berkeley's La Marcha Tapas Bar.
 A California native, Chef Sergio Emilio Monleón was raised in a Spanish household and has always loved Spanish culture and, more importantly, Spanish food.
 Though formally trained in the San Francisco Bay Area, it was six unforgettable years in Madrid that changed everything for Chef Monleón.
 Chef Monleón worked for nearly 20 years in Bay Area restaurants, and met his business partner, Chef Emily Sarlatte at Trattoria La Siciliana, one of Berkeley’s top Italian restaurants.
 A proud native of Oakland, California, Chef Emily Sarlatte turned an early interest in culinary arts into a career, spending time studying in Spain.
 In 2012 the pair opened Ñora Cocina Española, a popular mobile catering business specializing in paella and Spanish-influenced cuisine.
 Chef Monleón and Chef Sarlatte joined forces again in Fall 2015 to open a full-service restaurant: La Marcha, a rustic, neighborhood tapas bar in the heart of Berkeley.
+Chef Sarlatte is joining us in the Best Bite competition.
 Chef Monleón and Chef Sarlatte are both Certified Specialists of Wine.